 HbA1c vs blood glucose testing: what does it all mean?Friday, 13 October 2017

 What is the HbA1c?
-Why is it so important and does it correlate to my blood glucose checks I do at home?
+Why is it so important?

 The abbreviation HbA1c stands for ‘Glycosylated Haemoglobin’ and it’s a test that usually involves taking blood from your vein.
 There are some testing machines that can do your HbA1c from a finger prick but generally your doctor will refer you to a pathology service to have the test done.